Hedging short-maturity Asian options in local volatility models: Introduction

+As a secondary contribution, short-maturity Asian option prices are examined.
+Let $P_A(T)$ denote the Asian option price with maturity $T$.
+The asymptotic behavior as $T\to 0$ is characterized by

+The novelty here is that H\"older-continuous payoffs are treated in a unified and rigorous way, a setting that has not been addressed in the existing literature.
+At the same time, finer short-maturity expansions are already available for standard call and put payoffs; for this reason, the pricing result is presented as a minor contribution relative to the main focus on deltas.

-To obtain these estimates, we incorporate many well-known mathematical techniques with the approximation scheme.
-The main technique is $L^p$-approximation of the underlying stock price $(S_t)_{0\le t\le T}$ by some Gaussian process $(\hat{X}_t)_{0\le t\le T}.$ Precise arguments are presented in Section \ref{sec:Approximation scheme}.
-We adopt the method used in \cite{PirjolDan2016SMAO, PirjolDan2019SMAO,PirjolDan2019SMFS}, where the same idea was used to compute the short-maturity asymptotics of at-the-money(ATM) Asian call and put option prices.
-On the basis of this idea, our research focus shifts from the random variable $\frac{1}{T}\int_0^T S_t\,dt\,$ having a sophisticated density to the Gaussian random variable $\frac{1}{T}\int_0^T \hat{X}_t\,dt\,.$ This is the key strategy that we adopt to approximate the Asian option throughout in Sections \ref{sec:Approximation scheme}--\ref{sec:Short maturity asymptotic for a sensitivity}.
-In addition, we use Malliavin calculus theory to analyze the Asian option delta value.
-In \cite{benhamou2000application,PirjolDan2018SOAO}, the authors used Malliavin calculus for their sensitivity analysis of the Asian call and put option.
-We use their methods to express the Asian option delta value.
-Furthermore, we use the large deviation principle to examine both OTM and ITM Asian call and put options.
-The large deviation principle was first used to investigate the short-maturity Asian option in \cite{PirjolDan2016SMAO,PirjolDan2019SMAO}.
+To obtain our results, we combine several well-established mathematical techniques with an approximation scheme.
+The core idea is an $L^p$-approximation of the underlying stock price process $(S_t)_{0\le t\le T}$ by a suitably constructed Gaussian process $(\hat{X}_t)_{0\le t\le T}.$ Our approach builds upon the methods of \cite{PirjolDan2016SMAO, PirjolDan2019SMAO, PirjolDan2019SMFS}, where a similar approximation was employed to derive short-maturity asymptotics for at-the-money (ATM) Asian call and put option prices.
+Following this idea, our analysis focuses on the Gaussian random variable $\frac{1}{T}\int_0^T S_t\,dt\,$ having a sophisticated density to the Gaussian random variable $\frac{1}{T}\int_0^T \hat{X}_t\,dt$ instead of the original average $\frac{1}{T}\int_0^T S_t\,dt$, whose density is analytically intractable.
+This forms the core strategy underlying our approximation framework.
+In addition, we employ Malliavin calculus to analyze the Asian option delta.
+This technique has been successfully used for sensitivity analysis of Asian call and put options in \cite{benhamou2000application, PirjolDan2018SOAO}, and we adapt their approach to obtain an explicit representation for the delta.
+Furthermore, the large deviation principle is applied to investigate both OTM and ITM Asian call and put options, following the line of research initiated in \cite{PirjolDan2016SMAO, PirjolDan2019SMAO}.

-Our study is of practical interest because existing numerical methods have proven to be less efficient in the case of short maturity or low volatility.
-Numerical analysis of the Asian option was conducted in \cite{Geman,2004SEfA,BroadieMark1999Cdac,BoylePhelim2008Paso}.
-However, as pointed out in \cite{fu1999pricing,vecer2002unified}, such methods are either problematic in the short-maturity regime or computationally expensive.
-We expect our analysis to help overcome the numerical inefficiency in the short-maturity regime.